Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 Madame de Pompadour's Domestic Pets

-Madame du Pompadour, born Jeanne Antoinette Poisson, rose to fame in the French royal court by combining wit, charm, and intelligence.
-Her voyage began when she captured the attention of King Louis XV at a masked ball in 1745, and the king fell in love with her.
-Madame du Pompadour was King Louis XV's favorite for about 20 years, from 1745 to 1764.
-During this period, she exercised considerable power in the royal court.
+Madame du Pompadour, born as Jeanne Antoinette Poisson, gained popularity in the French royal court through a blend of wit, charm, and intelligence.
+Her journey started when she caught the eye of King Louis XV at a masquerade in 1745, leading to the king falling for her.
+Madame du Pompadour held the title of King Louis XV's preferred companion for a period of approximately two decades, spanning from 1745 to 1764.
+Throughout this time, she held significant influence within the French kingdom.

 Madame de Pompadour was renowned for her patronage of the arts, yet she also enjoyed surrounding herself with domestic pets